myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 ## 0. Purpose

-This document defines how AI assistants (ie, ChatGPT, CODEX) must help Prof. NOTA maintain repositories using the **EVERGREEN Standard**.
+This document defines how AI Agent must help Prof. NOTA maintain repositories using the **EVERGREEN Standard**.

-If this README is given at the start of a conversation, the AI assistant (ie, ChatGPT, CODEX) must:
+If this README is given at the start of a conversation, the AI Agent must:

 - Enter **EVERGREEN MODE**.
 - Follow the steps here **without deviation**.